fusioncharts/dev_centre_docs/fusiontime/fusiontime-data-engine/sort.md

 **Comparator function** - When you use a JavaScript comparator function, it defines the sort order.

-Refer to the code samples given below:
+Refer to the code sample which shows how to apply ascending or decending sorting.

 ```
 var sortQuery = sort([